A-lexisL/tc_pre/slides.md

 layout: two-cols
 ---

-# Retrieval Augmented Generation

-Chopping code into chunks (e.g., 500 tokens).
+# Agentic RAG

 <v-click>

-### The Flaw: Context Fragmentation
+### The Flaw
-* Splits functions and classes arbitrarily.
-* Severs the "Call Stack."
-* **Result:** The LLM sees pieces of the puzzle but cannot see how they fit together.
+* Inefficiency
+  * LLM explores codebase using tools like grep and ls.
+  * Sequential keyword searches check files one by one.
+* Result: Slow, brittle.

 </v-click>